[vc_row][vc_column][vc_column_text]

 There is nothing better than homemade pizza!
-Especially a Neapolitan style pizza straight from the oven or, if you’re lucky to have one, a pizza or wood-fired oven.
+Especially a Neapolitan style pizza straight from the oven, a pizza or wood-fired oven if you’re lucky to have one.
 Some people like a pizza to be thin and crispy; others like me prefer a thicker base, which is the Neopolitan pizza from Naples.
 The thinner-based one is known as the Roma-style pizza, and indeed from Rome.

 I like a well-made Roma pizza, but it is often disappointing due to the lack of toppings.
 This pizza dough only has to be made an hour beforehand, so it is perfect if you need to feed the crowds.
 In my opinion, there is no such thing as a quick dough.
 It is tasteless as it hasn’t had time to prove.
-The yeast or sourdough starter needs to do its work, which takes time.
-There is one exception, soda bread.
+The yeast or sourdough starter must do its work, which takes time.
+There is one exception: soda bread.

 Pizza with fennel sausage and homegrown rocket